 A social science-fiction story, both light and dark, about a resourceful ten-year-old girl and her brother — it takes place on the inundated coast of South Carolina a couple hundred years in the future.

-A suspenseful paranormal/sci-fi novelette.
+A suspenseful paranormal novelette.
 Reminiscent of Saki and Poe.

-Published in Mysterical-E’s January 2014 issue, “The Acquisition” is a dark literary thriller with an unusual protagonist, Celia Glaz.
-An up-and-coming corporate lawyer, her one salvation has been her work.
-But when the firm’s partner sends her on a courier’s errand to Rome, she learns the cost of pride, and it is more than she has ever thought to give.
+Published in Mysterical-E’s January 2014 issue, “The Acquisition” is a dark literary thriller with an unusual protagonist.
+Up-and-coming corporate lawyer Celia Glaz’s one salvation has been her work, but when the firm’s partner sends her on a courier’s errand to Rome, she learns the cost of pride, and it is more than she has ever thought to give.

 Approximately 32 pages.
 Free.

 A sci-fi short story with a touch of horror.

 Available for Kindle, “The Secha” portrays a pivotal moment in the life of a captive on an alien world dominated by insects.
 Loyal to a fault, the Secha has been stoically accepting of her life as a slave and never sought freedom for herself or her people.
 But who are her people?
 Now she must face a heartrending truth and decide who she is and who she wants to be — choices that may have far-reaching consequences.